Vascular Occlusion In San Diego, CA

 Vascular occlusion is a blockage in the eye that causes fluid build-up that leads to blurry vision and eventual loss of vision.
 The board-certified ophthalmologists at American Eye Associates and California Retina Associates are dedicated to ensuring you can see clearly and live comfortably with the most up-to-date diagnostic services and treatments.
 We are proud to offer treatment for vascular occlusion to men and women in San Diego, Chula Vista, and the neighboring communities of Imperial County, California.

 Vascular occlusion occurs when a vein or artery becomes blocked, generally due to a blood clot.
-At American Eye Associates, we focus on vascular or vein occlusions that occur in the retina, which are known as retinal vascular occlusions.
+At American Eye Associates and California Eye Associates, we focus on vascular or vein occlusions that occur in the retina, which are known as retinal vascular occlusions.
 This type of blockage can rob the retina of the nutrients it needs for optimal health and function.

 Types of Vascular Occlusion